 The third of these variables-distribution- refers to the number and geographic arrangement of the populations that comprise a species.
 Jeopardy analyses must focus on populations because the fate of species is determined by the fate of the populations that comprise them: species become extinct with the death of the last individual of the last population.
 For that reason, jeopardy analyses focus on changes in the number of populations, which provides the strongest evidence of a species' extinction risks or its probability of recovery.
 Jeopardy analyses also focus on changes in the spatial distribution of the populations that comprise a species because such changes provide insight into how a species is responding to long-term changes in its environment (for example, to climate change).
-The spatial distribution of a species' populations are affected by the same natural and anthropogenic stressors and whether some populations occur in protected areas or are at least protected from stressors that afflict other populations.
+The spatial distribution of a species' populations also determines, among other things, whether all of a species' populations are affected by the same natural and anthropogenic stressors and whether some populations occur in protected areas or are at least protected from stressors that afflict other populations.